xchem/acellera-tools/README.md

 In order to test the applications, a conda environment must be created using the provided environment.yml files inside each app, using ```conda env create -f environment.yml```.
-Then, after activating the environment, the appropiate tests can be run using the provided .sh scripts.
+Then, after activating the environment, the appropiate tests can be run using planemo or running the commands especified in each README file.

 <a name="protprep"></a>
 ## 2. Protein preparation tool (MD)